maryambkhan/cpnt262-group-assignment3/README.md

  - She told me that i can add i cons as svgs to the page
  - Next i am going to solve netlify problem as i am done with everything else

+ - If you uninstall and delete the .lock, then when you reinstall, block the storyblok module by commenting it out of the config, and delete it from the package.json.
+Then reinstall everything else with npm i , once it's installed, re-add storyblok module and uncomment everything (this commenting thing is so that you can make sure inbetween steps you can verify that everything is working
+ - I tried this and i did not got error `not found composition api not found` but there was something else ` can not split the chunk`

  ## Problems

  - cant find `#app` error updating dependencies,  i am not sure what is that.